MSOE-AI-Club/maic/content/competitions/Innovation Labs/Fintech Startup.md

 Innovation Labs is more than a competition; it’s a platform for growth and skill-building.
 Participants gain experience in:
 - **Technical Development:** Applying advanced AI and ML techniques to solve complex fintech challenges.
 - **Innovation:** Thinking creatively to push boundaries and explore novel applications of AI.
-- **Project Management:** Collaborating in diverse teams under tight deadlines, collaborating with industry mentors from TruePrep.
+- **Project Management:** Collaborating in diverse teams under tight deadlines, collaborating with industry mentors from Juno.
-- **Communication:** Presenting technical solutions to non‑technical audiences, emphasizing real‑world impact
+- **Communication:** Presenting technical solutions to non‑technical audiences, emphasizing real‑world impact.

 These outcomes prepare participants for future careers, showcasing their ability to solve real-world problems and innovate in meaningful ways.
 <br/><br/>

-## Support from TruePrep
+## Support from Juno
-TruePrep provides invaluable support for the Innovation Labs program, including:
+Juno provides invaluable support for the Innovation Labs program, including:
 - Collaboration on defining the problem statement and desired outcomes.
-- Pairing every team with TruePrep mentors from CPAs to MLEs for domain guidance.
+- Pairing every team with Juno mentors from CPAs to MLEs for domain guidance.
 - Supplying a $4500 prize pool, curated datasets, cloud credits, and access to internal APIs where useful.
-- Judged and selected teams for the final presentation day.
+- Judging and selecting teams for the final presentation day.
 - Representation on the judging panel, ensuring alignment with industry standards.

 This partnership highlights the importance of connecting students with industry leaders to foster innovation and career development.
+<br/><br/>

+## Exciting Developments from Innovation Labs

+One of the standout successes of this collaboration is the recent rebranding of TruePrep to Juno, marking a significant milestone for the company.
+Notably, through their involvement with Innovation Labs, Juno developed and released a new product, the Tax Reviewer, which was directly supported by an intern hired from this very program.
+This outcome showcases the tangible benefits of the Innovation Labs in fostering direct industry impact, highlighting how MAIC effectively bridges students with real-world opportunities.
 <br/><br/>

 ## Key Features of Innovation Labs